 Call for Proposals

 All applications are due by Tuesday, February 28 at 12 noon.
 Students must be a currently enrolled student in the Graduate School of Arts and Sciences (School 56).
 Undergraduates in dual-degree programs should apply to the Celebration of Undergraduate Research and Creative Activities event to present their work.
-Please fill out the application below (one per project).

 Group projects consisting of both graduate and undergraduate students must be led by a School 56 graduate student in order to be eligible to present at the graduate event.